I’ve rounded up my little slips of paper full of wood finishing recipes to make this awesome Homemade Wood Finishing

 - 1 cup Latex Paint (flat, matte, or eggshell work best)

-As I mentioned above, I’ve included these recipes in the Homemade Wood Finishing Recipes PDF: Homemade Wood Cleaner and Restorer Recipe, Chalk Paint Recipe with Plaster of Paris, Chalk Board Paint Recipe, Homemade Wood Stains, Homemade Whitewash Recipe, and a Recipe for Beeswax Furniture Polish.
+You can these recipes in the printable Homemade Wood Finishing Recipes PDF: Homemade Wood Cleaner and Restorer Recipe, Chalk Paint Recipe with Plaster of Paris, Chalk Board Paint Recipe, Homemade Wood Stains, Homemade Whitewash Recipe, and a Recipe for Beeswax Furniture Polish.
 Sign up for my email list here to grab this printable.